Laura Jarrett

 Laura Jarrett is an American television journalist working for NBC News.
-She currently serves as co-anchor for the Saturday editions of Today alongside Peter Alexander, and is NBC News' senior legal correspondent.
+She currently serves as an anchor for the Saturday editions of Today and NBC News' senior legal correspondent.

 Education

-Jarrett earned a Bachelor of Arts degree from Amherst College and a Juris Doctor degree from Harvard University.
+Jarrett earned a Bachelor of Arts degree from Amherst College and a Juris Doctor degree from Harvard Law School.

 Career

 Jarrett joined CNN in 2016.
 In January 2020, she became the co-anchor of Early Start.
 Jarrett left CNN for NBC News in November 2022.
 Since January 2023, she has worked for NBC News as a senior legal correspondent succeeding veteran Pete Williams who retired in 2022.
 She became co-anchor of the Saturday edition of Today on September 8, 2023, succeeding Kristen Welker, who became moderator of Meet the Press.
 In her role with NBC News, she frequently fills in as a co-anchor across all four hours of Today, substitute anchors and reports on NBC Nightly News, and anchors and reports on NBC News special reports and special events coverage like Election Nights.